ElederSan/final_project/README.md

 ## Business Questions

-1.How is customer satisfaction trending based on review ratings and sentiments?
+- How is customer satisfaction trending based on review ratings and sentiments?
-2.What are the geographical variations in average ratings and sentiments?
+- What are the geographical variations in average ratings and sentiments?
-3. Which sentiments are commonly associated with specific products in customer reviews?
+- Which sentiments are commonly associated with specific products in customer reviews?
-4. What is the overall sentiment regarding delivery services, and are there country-specific patterns?
+- What is the overall sentiment regarding delivery services, and are there country-specific patterns?
-5. How does our average review rating compare with competitors in the industry?
+- How does our average review rating compare with competitors in the industry?

 ## How to Use